 The Governance and Nominating Committee regularly evaluates the size and composition of the Board and continually assesses whether the composition appropriately relates to our strategic needs which change as our business environment evolves.
 The Governance and Nominating Committee believes that annual board evaluations are a critical tool in assessing the effectiveness of the Board, its committee and its directors.
 The Governance and Nominating Committee considers the format of this evaluation process annually which, in recent years, has included anonymous questionnaires, one-on-one director interviews and the assistance of outside legal counsel.
 When conducting its review of the appropriate skills and qualifications of desired directors, the Governance and Nominating Committee considers diversity of skills, gender, age, ethnicity and any other self-disclosed factors.
-As shown on the following page, the Board balances interests in continuity with the need for fresh perspectives and diversity that board refreshment and director succession planning can provide.
+The Board balances an interest in continuity with the need for fresh perspectives and diversity that board refreshment and director succession planning can provide.